angular/material-tools/ARCHITECTURE.md

 > Material Tools does only mock the most necessary parts of the browser so the mock is as small as possible.

-This mock will be applied to the global `window` variable, which is normally used by a browser.<br/>
+This created mock will then be assigned to the global `window` variable.
-The global `window` variable is then bound to the NodeJS `globals`, which is shared between all files.
+> The global `window` variable is bound to the NodeJS `globals`, which is shared between all files.

-This can lead to situations, where the tools are interfering with the users build process.
+This can lead to situations, where the tools are interfering with the user's build process.

-- The mock is polutting the `globals` of NodeJS.
+- The mock is polluting the `globals` of NodeJS.
 - The NodeJS [module](https://nodejs.org/api/modules.html) cache will be polluted with wrong exports.

-Read more how we solved that issue with the [Virtual Context](#under-the-hood-understanding-the-virtual-context)
+Read more about the way we solved that issue with the [Virtual Context](#under-the-hood-understanding-the-virtual-context)

 ### Why are some type of files compiled manually